MrCoft/Signals-for-Unity/README.md

 ## Example

-How to launch Vite in development aimed at `src/views/Dashboard/index.html`:
+How to launch Vite in development mode aimed at `src/views/Dashboard/index.html`:

 Example folder structure: